JeffersonLab/jaws-libj/README.md

 This library requires a Java 8+ JVM and standard library at run time.

-You can obtain the jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jaws-libj/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
+You can obtain the library jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jaws-libj/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```
 implementation 'org.jlab:jaws-libj:<version>'
 ```